MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_OPTIMIZER_NETWORK_PRIMAL_SIMPLEX = 7

     The network primal simplex optimizer is used.
-It is only applicable to pure network problems.
+It is only applicable to pute network problems.

 MSK_OPTIMIZER_NONCONVEX = 11